go101/go101/pages/generics/555-type-constraints-and-parameters.md

 but there are some costs to achieve this.
 To avoid the costs, compilers always treat the `int` identifier as a value expression and think the above declaration is an ordinary array type declaration.
-So the above declaration line will fail to compile if either `T` or `int` is undefined or couldn't denote an integer constant.
+So the above declaration line will fail to compile if `T` or `int` don't denote integer constants.

 Then how to declare a generic type with a single type parameter with `*int` as the constraint?
-There are two ways to accomplish thiis:
+There are two ways to accomplish this:

 1. use the full constraint form, or
 1. let a comma follow the simplified constraint form.

-The two ways are shown in the following code:
+The two ways are shown in the following code snippet:

 ```Go
 // Assume int is a predeclared type.